lab-79/dspec/README.md

  :interface.def/identify-via ['[?e :user/username]]}
 ```

-The field flags that come pre-packaged with `datomic-spec` include:
+The field flags that come pre-packaged with `dspec` include:

 - `:required`
   Means the field should be non-nil.
 It will generate a `clojure.spec` definition